Consensys/doc.goquorum/docs/Tutorials/Quorum-Dev-Quickstart.md

 ![Dapp UI](../images/dapp-explorer-tx.png)

-The MetMask UI also keeps a record of the transaction.
+The MetaMask UI also keeps a record of the transaction.

 ![Dapp UI](../images/dapp-metamask-tx.png)